-In the afternoon you will make your way to Hissor town to see the ancient fortress of Hissor, one of the most precious historical sites of Tajikistan.
-Visit Medrassah Kuhna (16th century) and Museum of Tajik Way of life there, a 19th century Madrassah and the Mausoleum of Sufi Saint Mahdumi Azam.
+A city tour of the Tajik capital will include walking through the city's Botanical gardens, Rudaki Park and stopping at the Ismoili Somoni monument.
+In the afternoon visit Hissor town (23 km from Dushanbe) to see ancient fortress of Hissor - one of the most precious historical sites of Tajikistan.
+Comfortably located near Dushanbe Hissor Fortress combines the traditional elements of power, trade and culture of the ancient Tajik nation.
+Visit Medrassah Kuhna (16th c) and Museum of Tajik Way of life there, 19c Medrassah nearby and mausoleum of Sufi saint Mahdumi Azam.

 Rudaki Park - A scenic landscaped park with flower gardens, fountains and statues.
-Enjoy the peaceful setting and people watch with the locals.
+Enjoy the peaceful setting and people watch like with the locals.

-Ismoili Somoni Monument - Standing 25 meters high, this statue commemorates the founder of the Samanid dynasty from the 10th century.
+Ismoili Somoni Monument - Standing 25 meters high, this statue commemorates the founder of the Samanid